If you’d like to listen, click play!

 The rules of the cranberry patch were simple.
 Never reveal the location and pick until feet are frozen, fingers numb and nose begins to run.
 Check to an afternoon following every rule and bringing home a big bucket of wild cranberries.

 Home again, I cram the cream into the fridge, beside the bowl of cranberries, washed and waiting to be frozen.
-A quick finger pinch on the batch in the freezer says they’re rock hard, so I roll the berries into a freezer bag and refill the tray, losing a few to the floor in the process.
-They bounce off the pine boards at crazed angles, reminding me of the hard black Indian rubber balls I played with when I was young, and a few red berries roll under the fridge.
+A quick finger pinch on the batch in the freezer says they’re frozen solid, so I roll the berries into a freezer bag and refill the tray, losing a few to the floor in the process.
+They bounce off the pine boards at crazed angles, reminding me of the hard black Indian rubber balls I played with when I was young.
+A few of the red berries roll under the fridge.
 I’ll ferret them out from under there some other day.

 If I keep at it, the freezing task will be done by tomorrow, which is critical since I’m soon to leave for the 1892 kilometer journey through Nova Scotia, New Brunswick, and Quebec, all the way back to Ontario and Waterloo.